 Melody returned to Indiana University to obtain her master’s degree in Social Work with concentration on Children and Families.
 For seven years at Centerstone, the nation’s largest provider of community-based behavioral healthcare, Melody worked as a home/community-based child and adolescent therapist with DCFS-involved families as well as youth aged 3-22 who had been diagnosed with behavioral disorders in individual, family, and group settings.

-Melody first came to Y.O.U. as Site Coordinator for the afterschool program at ETHS in January 2010 and transitioned into the role of Youth and Family Counselor/Clinical Coordinator starting in August 2011 where she worked primarily with youth from ETHS and the young adults in the Street Outreach Program.
+Melody first came to Y.O.U. as Site Coordinator for the afterschool program at Evanston Township High School in January 2010, developing and facilitating restorative community service curricula to formally unite the program content with social-emotional needs.
+Two year later, Melody assumed the role of Youth and Family Counselor/Clinical Coordinator where she primarily worked with youth from ETHS and young adults in the Street Outreach Program.
 In 2015, she transitioned into her current role as Y.O.U.'s Director of Clinical and Outreach Services.
-During her time in clinical practice, Melody has facilitated efficacy-based anger management, CBT, and communication protocols and has specific therapeutic focus on providing trauma-focused individual and family therapy.
+As the Clinical Director, Melody oversees all supportive services to the after school programs including Youth and Family Counseling, Housing Crisis, Sexuality Education, Street Outreach, and Family Engagement Programs.